 Solid defense throughout, improved offense in second half enough for Warriors to get by South

 Jack Rapose of Tantasqua elevates toward the rim and drops in a layup.
-Tantasqua's James Sciaraffa catches a pass out on the wing and then attempts a 3-pointer.

 Tantasqua's Bryce Tessier focuses before taking and making a free throw.